CurtisNewbie/miso/README.md

 # gocommon v1.0.3

-Common stuff for Go. **This is not a general library for everyone, it's developed for my personal need :D**
+Common stuff for Go. **This is not a general library for everyone, it's developed for my personal projects :D You are very welcome to read the code tho.**

 ## Command Line Arguments